 - A 100% lift in conversion for women who were identified as being likely to shop on the men’s site, but had not yet done so.

 - Conversion rate increased significantly

 Every business person knows how important it is to control inventory in order to run the business efficiently.
 A properly managed inventory lays the groundwork for increased cash flows and profits and bi tool is most effective to achieve that.

 “Cutting excessive inventory—and thereby the cost to maintain it—is one of the easiest changes a company can make to immediately affect its bottom line,” Dwight deVera, senior vice president at arcplan, told CIO.com.
 “And a BI solution with a good dashboard provides retailers better visibility into inventory, enables them to make better decisions about what to order and when so goods don’t sit idly on warehouse shelves.”

 Wine retailer The Wine House put this into practice, freeing up $400,000 in capital by using its new SAS analytics software to identify inventory items that hadn’t moved in more than a year.

-Many other organisations follow this approach including telecoms company Asurion Asia Pacific, which uses BI Software to analyse and improve its inventory management generating a great ROI within 6 months itself.
+Many other organizations follow this approach including telecoms company Asurion Asia Pacific, which uses BI Software to analyze and improve its inventory management generating a great ROI within 6 months itself.